dzchoi/Allow-WiFi-temporarily-for-kids/README.md

 ```
 # ./reward.wifi device-name 60
 ```
 - The `device-name` is the name of a registered device with its mac address on your router.
-You may already have registered many devices for WiFi filtering or static IP allocation.
+You may already have registered many devices for WiFi mac filtering or static IP allocation.

 - The `60` here means the time in minutes for which to allow WiFi, 25 if omitted.